 PDI Staff Profiles

-Alexis joined the PDI team in June 2008 as Program Coordinator and in December 2009 transitioned into the position of Communications and Project Associate.
-Alexis is currently working on expanding the PDI website and spreading the word about the Positive Deviance (PD) approach, documenting projects in communities, and learning facilitation skills for the application of the PD approach.
-Before working at the PDI, Alexis served as a Peace Corps Volunteer in Kyrgyzstan.
+Alex joined the PDI team in February 2016 as a Communications Associate.
+Alex is currently working on expanding the PDI website and spreading the word about the Positive Deviance (PD) approach, documenting projects in communities, and learning facilitation skills for the application of the PD approach.
+Alex earned his Bachelor's degree at MIT and was selected as a Schwarzman Scholar to study at Tsinghua University for a Master's degree in Global Affairs.

 Monique Sternin: Senior Consultant